Hello Guest December 06, 2024, 09:39:48 *

 Yes nothing big has come through the needles channel for years as far as I'm aware, I was on the Stena Normandy when we went through there on one occasion but I missed it all, I was too drunk and too busy chatting up a bird in the bar at the time.

-I dont think I recall seeing the needles whilst on the Stena Normandy - like you say - too busy in the bar drinking and chatting up girls or gambling on the tables, especially on the outbound journey (to Cherbourg) as it allways the overnight sailing.
+I dont think I recall seeing the needles whilst on the Stena Normandy - like you say - too busy in the bar drinking and chatting up Spambot or gambling on the tables, especially on the outbound journey (to Cherbourg) as it allways the overnight sailing.

 I dont recall if the Townsend Thoreson ferries went via the Needles when they plied the Southampton - Cherbourg route, before giving up on Southampton and concentrating on Portsmouth.